cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 This section defines core operations used by the schemes defined in (#schemes).
 These operations MUST NOT be used except as described in that section.

-Instantiating these operations requires a pairing-friendly elliptic curve and associated functionality given in (#definitions).
+## Variants {#corevariants}

 Each core operation has two variants that trade off signature and public key size:

-1. Minimizing signature size: signatures are points in G1, public keys are points in G2.
+1. Minimal-signature-size: signatures are points in G1, public keys are points in G2.
    (Recall from (#definitions) that E1 has a more compact representation than E2.)

-2. Minimizing public key size: public keys are points in G1, signatures are points in G2.
+2. Minimal-pubkey-size: public keys are points in G1, signatures are points in G2.

-    Implementations using signature aggregation SHOULD use this approach, since the cost of communicating (PK\_1, ..., PK\_n, signature) is dominated by the size of public keys even for small n.
+    Implementations using signature aggregation SHOULD use this approach, since the size of (PK\_1, ..., PK\_n, signature) is dominated by the public keys even for small n.

 <!--
     For instance, when instantiated with the pairing-friendly curve